awesomemotive/easy-digital-downloads/readme.txt

 13. Pay with PayPal modal

 == Changelog ==

+= 2.11.6, March 11, 2022 =
+* Fix: Improved reliablity of PayPal Commerce modal while on checkout page.
+* Fix: PayPal Standard could throw an undefined variable notice when listening to the IPN.
+* Improvement: The link to configure Mailchimp could be wrong depending on the version of the extension.
+* Improvement: There was a hard coded string that wasn't able to be translated.
+* Improvement: Add a link to documentation about how to activate a Pass license key.

 = 2.11.5, January 27, 2022 =
 * New: Add an admin notice when the EDD Debug Log is enabled.